martonperei/mqtt-hid-bridge/README.md

 # HID-BLE bridge

-A modular application to translate USB events through MQTT into Bluetooth commands.
+A modular application to translate USB events from a Logitech Unifying receiver through MQTT into Bluetooth commands.
 Tested on a Raspberry Pi Zero W 2 and Apple TV.

 * usb-hid-mqtt Reads USB events from a Logitech Unifying receiver and forwards them to MQTT
-* mqtt-ble-hid Reads bluetooth commands from MQTT and forwards them to the paired bluetooth device.
+* mqtt-ble-hid Reads bluetooth commands from MQTT and forwards them to the paired bluetooth device

 ## Requirements